When you sing along to a song, are you sure you’ve got the right words?

 - Play or dictate short chunks, especially formulaic chunks like ‘What do you mean?’ pronounced naturally, with reduced forms, and ask students to write the full forms.

 - Students transcribe a (short) section of a listening text and compare what they have written with the original transcript.

 - Also using a transcript, students mark ‘chunks’ of meaning, either while or before they listen.

 - Play part of the listening text again, stopping halfway through each sentence and asking students to try and remember what comes next.
-This is nominally a memory exercise, but it will develop ability to predict based on understanding of English sentence structure.
+This is nominally a memory exercise, but it will develop the ability to predict based on an understanding of English sentence structure.

 - Students look at the transcript and pull out groups of words that often go together (formulaic chunks).
 Then listen to how they sound when pronounced naturally, and even drill them.

 Have you tried any of these activities?
 Have you successfully used any other decoding activities?